 This course introduces students to the scientific study of society.
 Particular attention will be given to the social aspects of business organizations.
 Upon completion, students will understand why sociology is studied, and how social science data is collected and used by sociologists.
 They will understand sociological theories of stratification, status, culture, gender roles, family and religion.
-Prerequisite: ENG1098.
-Co-requisite: ENG1099.
+Corequisite: ENG1099.
 Three credit hours.